 On 29 November 2017, Victoria became the first Australian state to pass legislation allowing assisted suicide.
 The law gives anyone suffering a terminal illness, with less than six months to live, the right to end their life.
-The law had an 18-month implementation period, and came into effect on 19 June 2019.
+The law came into effect on 19 June 2019.

 On Wednesday 11th October 2017, representatives of Victoria’s leading religions gathered on the steps of Parliament to deliver a joint statement to Deputy Premier, James Merlino, regarding the Voluntary Assisted Dying Bill.
 See report here and the Multifaith Statement on the Voluntary Assisted Dying Bill 2017 here.

 On 29 November, 2017, the Victorian Government passed the Voluntary Assisted Dying Act, to take effect on 19 June, 2019.

 These dates are important in reading these documents, as the date on the document gives an indication of the purpose of those who wrote it.
 Generally speaking, those documents written prior to the passing of the legislation are directed at the wisdom or otherwise of passing the legislation, while those documents written afterwards are aimed at questions of how to cope with what the legislation now has made legal.

 The Victorian Faith and Order Commission is grateful to the Member Churches and church bodies that have produced documents in response to the Victorian Voluntary Assisted Dying legislation.
 The responses have come in many forms.
 Some are ‘whole of church’ official responses, while others are discussion papers or policy documents for church caring agencies.
 From the responses, we judge that our churches are in agreement on fundamental theological affirmations, such as the sanctity of life and the recognition that life is a good gift of God.
 We are also in substantial agreement as to the necessity for good palliative care and for pastoral accompanying of all people as they approach their death.